ChimpGamer/UltimateMobCoins/README.md

 # UltimateMobCoins

-UltimateMobCoins is a open-source paper/folia 1.19, 1.20 and 1.21 only MobCoin plugin.
+UltimateMobCoins is an open-source paper/folia 1.19, 1.20 and 1.21 only MobCoin plugin.
 It is built to be fully customizable with many features.
 Check out the features list down below.

 ## Features
 - Fully customizable menus